jonathanduran7/duranvanella/app/posts/auth-nestjs.md

 ---
 title: "Auth with Nestjs"
 date: "2024-10-22"
-description: "Descripcion de auth with Nestjs.
-This post will show you how to authenticate with Nestjs and Passport.
+description: "This post will show you how to authenticate with Nestjs and Passport.
 We will use JWT as the authentication method."
 ---

 # Auth with Nestjs